hanabi/hanabi.github.io/Reference.md

 #### The Duck Double Bluff

 * *3 Bluffs* are "turned off" in this variant, for obvious reasons.
 * This means that players can use the *Double Bluff* convention much more often by giving *Play Clues* to two-away from playable 3's.
-After seeing two blind-plays occur, the receiver of the clue will know that their card is two-away from playable.
+After seeing two unrelated blind-plays occur, the receiver of the clue will know that their card is two-away from playable.
 (This takes precedence over more complicated things, like *Layered Finesses*.)
   * Note that it is also possible to *Double Bluff* by cluing two-away 4's and two-away 5's, but that can be done in any variant.
 * *Double Half-Bluffs* are explicitly outlawed.
 In other words, the first blind-play from a *Double Bluff* must be completely unrelated to the card that was clued.

-#### The Duck Trash Ejection

-* Normally, you cannot perform a *Trash Finesse* in Duck variants, because any *Trash Finesse* will look like a real *Finesse*, and the trash card will misplay.
-* However, similar to normal *Ejections*, if the blind-playing player plays their *Second Finesse Position* card, then they can communicate that something is wrong with the clue.
-* This will communicate to the clue receiver that the touched card is trash.

 #### The 1's Promise